voxpupuli/puppet-windowsfeature/README.md

 Specifies that all applicable management tools should be installed for the given feature.
 Defaults to `false`

 #####`installsubfeatures`
-Specifiies that all subordinate features of this feature are also installed.
+Specifies that all subordinate features of this feature are also installed.
 Defaults to `false`

 #####`restart`
 Specifies that when installing the windows feature it should perform and restart automatically.

 #####`source`
-Speficies the location of the feature files.
+Specifies the location of the feature files.
 This may be a network location or a path to the specific wim file.

+#####`timeout`
+Specifies the timeout in seconds for the feature installation.
+Use this if the feature takes longer than 300 seconds to complete.

 ##Reference